HannahMarsh/pi_t-experiment/README.md

 #### Sepal ($S$):

-- Protects the inner layers of the onion.
+- Protects the inner layers of the onion by absorbing bruises (caused by delays, tampering, or replay attacks) during transit.
 - Consists of key-blocks and null-blocks.
 - The key-blocks are encrypted versions of the bulb master key $K$.
 - The null-blocks are encrypted versions of the value 0.
-- The purpose of the sepal is to absorb the bruising (delays, tampering, or replay attacks) during transit.
-  As each mixer processes the onion, it peels a layer from the sepal:
+- As each mixer processes the onion, it peels a layer from the sepal:
   - If unbruised, the rightmost sepal block is dropped, retaining the same number of key blocks.
   - If bruised, the leftmost sepal block is dropped, reducing the number of key blocks.
   - This ensures that if the number of bruises exceeds a threshold $d$, the final gatekeeper cannot recover the master key $K$, making the onion